CrypticSignal/video-quality-metrics/README.md

 # What can this program do?
-There are two main things that this program can do:
+There are two things that this program can do.

 **Option 1:**

+You already have a transcoded video and you want to compare its quality to the original using the VMAF and (optionally) the SSIM and PSNR metrics.

+**Option 2:**

+You already have a transcoded and original video, and you want to calculate the quality of the transcoded video using the VMAF and (optionally) the SSIM and PSNR metrics.

+# You already have a trancoded video:

 You already have a transcoded and original video, and you want to calculate the quality of the transcoded video using the VMAF and (optionally) the SSIM and PSNR metrics.
 The data is saved in a file named **Table.txt**, and a graph is also created which shows the variation of the VMAF/SSIM/PSNR throughout the video.
 The graph is saved as a PNG file.